 It wasn't immediately clear that things would go downhill.
 But, eventually, his successor, Lyndon B. Johnson, would turn away from his Great Society dream (and JFK's New Frontier dream) and pay more and more attention to fighting in Vietnam.
 And there would be race riots.
 And there would be rising crime.

 I'm not saying a still-living JFK, presuming he was re-elected in 1964, would have prevented all of it.
 But I would have liked to have seen him try.
-Especially since it wouldn't have meant...
+Especially since it might have prevented...

 But American liberals abandoned Hubert Humphrey, and stayed home on Election Day.
 Just as they did to Jimmy Carter in 1980.
 And Al Gore in 2000.
 And Hillary Clinton in 2016.
 When will we ever learn?
 And where have all the flowers gone?